-Each share of Preferred Stock is convertible, at the option of the holder thereof, at any time and from time to time, and without the payment of additional consideration by the holder thereof, into such number of fully paid and nonassessable shares of common stock as is determined by dividing the Series A-1 original issue price, Series B original issue price, Series C original issue price, or Series E original issue price, as applicable, by the Series A-1 conversion price, Series B conversion price, Series C conversion price, Series D conversion price, Series D-1 conversion price, or Series E conversion price, as applicable, in effect at the time of conversion.
+Each share of Preferred Stock is convertible, at the option of the holder thereof, at any time and from time to time, and without the payment of additional consideration by the holder thereof, into such number of fully paid and nonassessable shares of common stock as is determined by dividing the Series A-1 original issue price, Series B original issue price, Series D original issue price, Series D-1 original issue price, or Series E original issue price, as applicable, by the Series A-1 conversion price, Series B conversion price, Series C conversion price, Series D-1 conversion price, or Series E conversion price, as applicable, in effect at the time of conversion.
 The Series A-1 conversion price shall initially be equal to \$0.50.
 The Series B conversion price shall initially be equal to \$1.41.
 The Series C conversion price shall initially by equal to \$4.53.
 The Series D conversion price shall initially by equal to \$5.69.
-The Series D-1 conversion price shall initially be equal to \$5.69.
-The Series E conversion price shall initially be equal to \$16.46.
-The conversion price for Series A-1 Preferred Stock, Series B Preferred Stock, Series C Preferred Stock, Series D-1 Preferred Stock, and Series E Preferred Stock adjusts upon the issuance of additional shares of common stock in the event the Company, at any time after the Series E original issue date, issues additional shares of common stock without consideration or for a consideration per share less than (i) the Series A-1 conversion price in effect immediately prior to such issuance, (ii) the Series C conversion price in effect immediately prior to such issuance, (iv) the Series D conversion price in effect immediately prior to such issuance, (v) the Series D-1 conversion price in effect immediately prior to such issuance, or (vi) the Series E conversion price in effect immediately prior to such issuance.
+The Series E conversion price shall initially be equal to \$5.69.
+The Series E conversion price shall initially be equal to \$1.41.
+The Series B Preferred Stock, Series B Preferred Stock, Series D-1 Preferred Stock, and Series E Preferred Stock, Series B Preferred Stock, Series D Preferred Stock, Series D-1 Preferred Stock, and Series E Preferred Stock adjusts upon the issuance of additional shares of common stock in the event the Company, at any time after the Series E original issue date, issues additional shares of common stock without consideration or for a consideration per share less than (i) the Series C conversion price in effect immediately prior to such issuance, (ii) the Series C conversion price in effect immediately prior to such issuance, (iv) the Series D conversion price in effect immediately prior to such issuance, (v) the Series D-1 conversion price in effect immediately prior to such issuance, or (vi) the Series E conversion price in effect immediately prior to such issuance.
 All shares will convert into common stock on a one-for-one basis.
 The conversion price of each series of preferred stock is subject to adjustment should the Company later issue any preferred shares of any preferred series at a price less than the conversion price in effect immediately prior to such issuance.